theainerd/MLProjects/CNN for Keyword Spotting/README.md

 ### Training

-The model was trained using a GCP instance with the following specifications:
+The model was trained using a AWS instance with the following specifications:
 - NVIDIA Tesla P100 X 1
 - 16 GB RAM
-- 35 GB SSD
+- 30 GB SSD

 # Note
 If there is any issue running the code, please post it in the issue tracker.